iitbaero/iitbaero.github.io/about_aero.md

 ---
 layout: page
-title: "About Aerospace"
+title: "About the Aerospace Engineering Department"
 tags: []
 comments: true
 ---

-# About the Aerospace Engineering Department
 ## What is Aerospace Engineering? - A brief introduction

 ![Aerospace Engineering](/images/aero.gif)